Five different countries take gold medals on a wide-open day at the swim world championships

 Kate Douglass delivers

 American Kate Douglass got the U.S. its fifth individual gold in these championships, taking the 200 breaststroke in 2:18.50, the second fastest in history.
-Evgeniia Chikunova was second (2:19.96).
-Kaylene Corbett of South Africa and Alina Zmushka tied for bronze (2:23.52).
+Evgeniia Chikunova of the Neutral Athletes was second (2:19.96).
+Kaylene Corbett of South Africa and Alina Zmushka of the Neutral Athletes tied for bronze (2:23.52).

 China took silver (7:00.91) with bronze for Australia (7:00.98).
 The United States was fourth in 7:01.24.